-- a.
-Four days (30 hours) of non-accumulative leave with no deduction in salary, however, prior approval must be received from the Superintendent.
-Except in emergency situations, no more than two district staff members in the same building will be permitted to leave on the same day. - b.
-All personal hours/days may be used at the discretion of the certified employee with no reason stated on the leave form except "Personal leave." - c.
-Personal days must be taken prior to the final 2 weeks of the school year and cannot be taken the day before or the day after a vacation period. - d.
-A minimum of one hour must be taken for personal leave and must be recorded, whether a sub is secured or not. - e.
+- 1. Four days (30 hours) of non-accumulative leave with no deduction in salary, however, prior approval must be received from the Superintendent.
+Except in emergency situations, no more than two district staff members in the same building will be permitted to leave on the same day. - 2.
+All personal hours/days may be used at the discretion of the certified employee with no reason stated on the leave form except "Personal leave." - 3.
+Personal days must be taken prior to the final 2 weeks of the school year and cannot be taken the day before or the day after a vacation period.
+In case of a family event such as a wedding, funeral, graduation, military advancement, school activity, or other event involving an immediate family member that cannot be rescheduled, the superintendent has the discretion to waive item 3.
+The superintendent's decision is final. - 4.
+A minimum of one hour must be taken for personal leave and must be recorded, whether a sub is secured or not. - 5.
 Employees taking personal leave for less than a half day will need to secure their own substitutes.
-If a substitute cannot be secured, employees will not be given leave. - f.
-In the case of a family event such as a wedding, funeral, graduation, military advancement or other event involving an immediate family member that cannot be rescheduled, the superintendent has the discretion to waive item C. The superintendent's decision is final. - g.
-If personal leave is denied because it doesn't fall under Article 7, Section C.f., and with superintendent approval, the employee may choose to take a personal day and pay for a sub, or be charged double personal time for the time off (for example: two days for one day, or eight hours for four.)
-If no subs are available, leave will be denied. - h.
+If a substitute cannot be secured, employees will not be given leave. - 6.
+If personal leave is denied because it doesn't fall under Article 7, Section C.3., and with superintendent approval, the employee may choose to take a personal day and pay for a sub, or be charged double personal time for the time off (for example: two days for one day, or eight hours for four.)
+If no subs are available, leave will be denied. - 7.
 All employee leave applications shall be acted upon and respective parties notified within a period of time not to exceed seventy-two hours, excluding holidays, from the time received by the building administrator.
-The minimum unit of leave shall be no less than one hour and will only be granted upon the availability of an appropriate substitute teacher. - i.
+The minimum unit of leave shall be no less than one hour and will only be granted upon the availability of an appropriate substitute teacher. - 8.
 Upon completion of the school year, any unused leave shall be added to the individual teacher's accumulative sick leave, provided the total accumulation of sick leave does not exceed the equivalent of 120 days, or paid at the rate of \$40 for each full day.
 The employee may exercise the option of carrying over one discretionary personal leave day to the following contract year to not exceed five personal leave days.